National conventions for writing telephone numbers: Iran

-All telephone numbers in Iran are 11 digits long (initial 0 plus ten numbers).
+All telephone numbers in Iran have 11 digits (initial 0 and ten digits).
 The first two or three digits after the zero are the area code.
 The possibilities are: (0xx) xxxx xxxx (for landlines), 09xx xxx xxxx (for cellphones) and 099xx xxx xxx (for MVNO).

 When making a call within the same landline area code, initial 0 plus the area code must be omitted.

 An example for calling telephones in the city of Tehran is as follows: